SonarSource/sonarqube/server/sonar-docs/src/pages/user-guide/metric-definitions.md

 | VB.NET | The complexity gets incremented by one for: method or constructor declaration (Sub, Function), `AndAlso`, `Case`, `Continue`, `End`, `Error`, `Exit`, `If`, `Loop`, `On Error`, `GoTo`, `OrElse`, `Resume`, `Stop`, `Throw`, `Try`.

 **Cognitive Complexity** (`cognitive_complexity`)
 How hard it is to understand the code's control flow.
-See [the Cognitive Complexity White Paper](https://www.sonarsource.com/resources/white-papers/cognitive-complexity.html) for a complete description of the mathematical model applied to compute this measure.
+See [the Cognitive Complexity white paper](https://www.sonarsource.com/resources/white-papers/cognitive-complexity/) for a complete description of the mathematical model applied to compute this measure.

 ---
 ## Duplications